 Northern Route: Tirana, Krujë and Shkodër

 This route suits travelers who prefer mountains, lakes, and fewer tourists over beaches and ancient ruins.
-Northern Albania has improved dramatically in infrastructure, though it still feels rawer than the south.
+Northern Albania has improved its infrastructure sharply, though it still feels rawer than the south.

-Follow the same Tirana itinerary described above.
+Follow the same Tirana itinerary described in the culture route.
 If you’re short on time, prioritize Bunk’Art 2 and the Blloku neighborhood.

-Drive 20 miles (32 km) north to Krujë first — a 35-minute trip.
+Drive 20 miles (32 km) north for a day trip to Krujë first — about 35 minutes.
 Visit the Skanderbeg Museum ($5.50) inside the castle, which tells the story of Albania’s national hero who resisted Ottoman conquest in the 15th century.
 The Ethnographic Museum ($4.50) next door recreates Ottoman-era domestic life.
-The Old Bazaar below the castle sells handmade crafts — it’s touristy but less aggressive than similar markets elsewhere in the Balkans.
+The Old Bazaar below the castle sells handmade crafts — touristy but less aggressive than similar markets elsewhere in the Balkans.

 • Location: Krujë is 20 miles (32 km) north of Tirana; Shkodër is 62 miles (100 km) north